mindspore-ai/docs/docs/lite/api/source_en/api_java/model.md

 - Returns

-    Whether the model features is successfully update.
+    Whether the model features are successfully updated.

 ## settrainMode